Duration & Fees

 Please note: The currency conversion is an estimate based on today's exchange rates and is to be used as a guide only.
 All payments to Amanzi Travel have to be made in Pounds Sterling (GBP)

-Volunteers can join on any Tuesday throughout the year.
-The departure day is on a Wednesday.
+Volunteers can join on any Monday throughout the year.

 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure